pnp/pnpcore/docs/articles/contributor/writing tests.md

 #### Run a single test live

-To run a single test live you simply need to uncomment the `TestCommon.Instance.Mocking = false;` line to to configure the test to run without using the mocking data, so run live.
+To run a single test live you simply need to uncomment the `TestCommon.Instance.Mocking = false;` line to configure the test to run without using the mocking data, so run live.

 ```csharp
 [TestMethod]